China sending envoy to North Korea following Trump visit

 However, he said the visit "shows China's willingness to see a continuous development of the friendly relations between the two sides."

+The fact that Song was identified as Xi's special envoy also suggests that Xi is personally making a push to open the channel at a higher level and engage more constructively with Kim, Delury said.

+"This is a chance to see if he can open things up," he said.
+"The relationship has been so frosty, it will be interesting to see if there's some improvement in the bilateral ties."

 North Korea staged its sixth nuclear test on Sept.
-3, detonating what it claimed was a hydrogen bomb, and last fired a ballistic missile over the Japanese island of Hokkaido into the Pacific Ocean on Sept.
-15.
+3, detonating what it claimed was a hydrogen bomb, and last launched a ballistic missile on Sept.
+15, firing it over the Japanese island of Hokkaido into the Pacific Ocean.

 Since then, there has been a lull in such activity, leading to some hopes in Beijing that Pyongyang might be responding to international pressure and becoming more amenable to talks.